FREQUENTLY ASKED QUESTIONS

-Our fees include direct and indirect time with our clients.
+Please inquire about our fees.
+Our services include direct and indirect time with our clients.
 Indirect time includes all the behind the scenes work such as charting, paperwork, and preparation.

-1-hour session (includes 50 minutes of direct time and 10 minutes of indirect time): $150
+1-hour session (includes 50 minutes of direct time and 10 minutes of indirect time)

-45 minute session (includes 40 minutes of direct time and 5 minutes of indirect time): $120
+45 minute session (includes 40 minutes of direct time and 5 minutes of indirect time)